Maya Forstater: Campaigning

 In May 2021, she was among 41 signatories to an open letter calling on the Equality and Human Rights Commission (EHRC) to end its membership of the Stonewall Diversity Champions scheme, and on the Committee on Standards in Public Life to oversee a review of "the role of Stonewall in public life" and its "influence and control" over the Human Resources policies of public institutions.
-Later that month, the EHRC withdrew its membership in the Stonewall scheme.
+Later that month, the EHRC withdrew its membership of the Stonewall scheme.

 In 2021, Baroness Falkner of Margravine, the new EHRC chair, mentioned Forstater in her first interview after taking office, citing her as someone who had faced abuse for her views and stating that "a lot of people would find [it] an entirely reasonable belief" that "people who self identify as a different sex are not the different sex that they self identify."
 Forstater was an invited speaker to a University of Cambridge student event on the topic of freedom of speech and belief.

 In December 2021, Forstater received an apology from The Scout Association after a complaint was made against her, and published the text of the apology on her website.
 Forstater had described the complaint as "vexatious".

-On 17 April 2022, The Guardian published an editorial on LGBT rights, calling for the government to ban conversion therapy for trans people and noting that countries which have done so have followed the path of supported exploration without pushing in either direction.
-On 20 April, the newspaper published a letter from Forstater and Helen Joyce in response to the editorial.
-The letter said that "children who are not 'affirmed' in their cross-sex identifications 'outgrow those feelings' and that 'common underlying causes' [of "gender distress"] include the stirrings of same-sex attraction, undiagnosed autistic-spectrum disorder, trauma from sexual abuse and, for many teenage girls, living in a sexist, porn-saturated world."
-They added that children were "fast-tracked" into medical interventions in countries that had banned conversion therapy, a situation they characterised as the "true conversion therapy".
+Support from J. K. Rowling

+In December 2019, author J. K. Rowling tweeted #IStandWithMaya in support of Forstater's legal case.
+The two first met in person at a lunch in April 2022 hosted by Rowling for gender-critical activists.
+Forstater described the occasion as "emotional" and praised Rowling as a "source of strength".

+Sex Matters

+In 2021, Forstater became a founding officer of the gender-critical organization Sex Matters alongside co-founders Rebecca Bull, Naomi Cunningham, and Emma Hilton.
+The lobbying group opposes transgender rights and has been involved in several legal cases against trans-inclusive legislation in the United Kingdom.

+In July 2024, a letter from Sex Matters, signed by Forstater, called on incoming Prime Minister Keir Starmer not to give Anneliese Dodds, Minister of State for Women and Equalities, responsibility for Labour's pledge to implement a "trans-inclusive" ban on conversion therapy.

+In April 2025, Forstater, as Chief Executive of Sex Matters welcomed the Supreme Court ruling that "the terms woman and sex in the Equality Act 2010 refer to a biological woman and biological sex" in the case For Women Scotland Ltd v The Scottish Ministers, stating "the protected characteristic of sex - male and female - refers to reality, not to paperwork."

 Personal life

-Forstater is a daughter of film producer Mark Forstater.
+Forstater is a daughter of American film producer Mark Forstater.